wingsforsophia/Unit-2-Wine-Project/README.md

 ## Technologies Used

-HTML, JavaScript, Node.js, Express, Mongoose, Google OAuth, dotenv, method-override, Bootstrap
+HTML, JavaScript, Node.js, Express, Mongoose, Google OAuth, dotenv, method-override, Bootstrap, CSS Animate

 ## Next Steps:

 * Add recipes and pairings

+## Attributions

+Wine by Mushu from the Noun Project
+Hamburger by Arif Arif from the Noun Project

 ## Pseudocode